Enabling Streams data exchange

 Run streamtool getinstanceurl --data to determine the top-level data service REST URL.
 This API returns the list of running data exchange jobs.
 The information returned for each data exchange job includes:

-- The set of data exchange inject endpoint APIs.
+- The set of data exchange inject endpoint URIs – both HTTP and WebSocket.

-- The set of data exchange inspect endpoint APIs.
+- The set of data exchange inspect endpoint URIs – both HTTP and WebSocket.

-- The dynamically generated API documentation in JSON and YAML formats.
+- The dynamically generated API documentation, including tuple data format information, in JSON and YAML formats.

-- A link to launch a Swagger UI viewer for the generated documentation.
-This interactive viewer can be used for viewing and trying out the data exchange API.
+- Links to launch a Swagger UI viewer for the generated documentation.
+This interactive viewer can be used for viewing the REST and WebSocket API documentation.
+It can also be used to try out exchanging data with a Streams job using the REST API.